 Our team use their extensive experience to increase your chances of success.
 We’ve won many awards for our work, including ‘Compensation Law Firm of the Year 2020 GBM Global Awards.’

-The cost of your nervous shock claim depends on how complicated it is and the time it takes to resolve.
+The cost of your wrongful death claim depends on how complicated it is and the time it takes to resolve.
 But no matter what, you’re always protected by our No Win No Fee guarantee.

-Time limits apply to all medical negligence nervous shock claims, and these limits vary based on your case’s specifics and your state.
-For instance, in NSW, if your claim is related to a loved one’s serious injury or illness, you have three years from the date of the medical negligence to file your claim.
-If your loved one has passed away due to medical negligence, you must start your claim within three years of their death.
+Time limits apply to all wrongful death medical negligence claims, and these limits vary based on your case’s specifics and your state.
+For instance, in NSW, if your loved one has passed away due to medical negligence, you must start your claim within three years of their death.

 If you’re outside the time limit, you can apply to the court for an ‘exception’.
 To determine whether you qualify, the court may look at:

 We strongly recommend consulting a lawyer before filing a delayed claim.
-A nervous shock specialist can identify the best exception for your case and petition the court on your behalf.
+A wrongful death attorney can identify the best exception for your case and petition the court on your behalf.
 Over the years, we’ve successfully resolved many delayed claims for our medical negligence clients.

 As part of our comprehensive service, we always find your additional claims.
 These may include: